return42/fontlib/docs/font.rst

 ==================

 In fontlib's managment a font is identified by its origin URL.
-For the implemtation take a look at class :py:class:`fontlib.api.Font`.
+For the implemtation take a look at class :py:class:`fontlib.font.Font`.
 Instances of class Font are managed in a :py:class:`fontlib.api.FontStack`.
-The factory function :py:class:`fontlib.api.get_stack` can be used to build an FontStack instance inited from a :py:class:`fontlib.config.Config` object.
+The factory :py:method:`fontlib.api.FontStack.get_fontstack` can be used to build an FontStack instance inited from a :py:class:`fontlib.config.Config` object.
 See :ref:`config`, there is a section named ``[fontstack]``.

 Source Code Remarks